esmanning/al-folio-esmanning.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+As of October 2021, I'm a Linguist at Google, working on Natural Language Generation for Google Assistant.

-I'm a PhD candidate in Computational Linguistics at Georgetown University, expecting to graduate in December 2021.
+I'm also, for now, still a PhD candidate in Computational Linguistics at Georgetown University, expecting to graduate in December 2021.
 [Nathan Schneider](http://people.cs.georgetown.edu/nschneid/) is my advisor, and I'm a member of [NERT](http://nert.georgetown.edu/) and [GUCL](http://gucl.georgetown.edu/).

 My main research interest is evaluation of natural language generation, and I also enjoy corpus linguistics.
 Beyond research, I'm very interested in teaching, and in [communicating](https://lingcomm.org/) about linguistics and NLP to a broader audience!